Market

 RISK MANAGEMENT POLICY

-The Company has developed risk management policy identifying
+The Company has developed a risk management policy

-primary risk and secondary risk.
-Primary risk includes
+identifying primary risk and secondary risk.
+Primary risk

-of raw materials and competition.
-Although the profitability of
+in price of raw materials and competition.
+The profitability of

-of the Company.
-Financial risk management is mentioned in
+Financial risk management is mentioned in Note no. 32 (VII) of

-Note no. 33 (VII) of Notes to Accounts, please refer page no.
+Other Notes to Accounts, please refer page no. 101 to 105 of the

 CORPORATE GOVERNANCE